Kings Palace Apartment

 With patio and garden areas to front and side, sun loungers for everyone, gas barbeque and ‘Al Fresco’ dining area, you can relax in the sun all day and then watch the sun set on your private sea view whilst enjoying your favourite tipple!

-The apartment is a 15 minute drive from Paphos airport .
+The apartment is a 20 minute drive from Paphos airport .
 Transfers from and to Paphos airport are included in the price.

 The apartment is part of a complex with full use of 2 pools, one for kids and a large family pool.

 There are plenty of local restaurants and bars within a 5 minute walk of the apartment and the popular areas of ‘Coral Bay’ and the ‘Harbour’ are within a 10 minute drive, where numerous Greek and English restaurants and Tavernas can be found.

 There are 2 bedrooms, 1 double and a twin, a bathroom with W/C and also a designated car parking space if needed.

 All rooms have air conditioning to keep you cool in the summer heat!.
 Air con is included in the price of your holiday.

 WiFi is available free of charge and English TV and catch up available as standard.